Enzo-hmdy/Projet_INF876/README.md

 only been tested with debian 11 in a VMware environnement ( a virtualised local network)

+current state of project is in /script enzo

 ## HOW TO USE IT
 (must have root privilieges)